SUMMER AND FALL ADULT LEARNING SERIES 2020

 That is a ton of Bible reading which most people will not have time for.
 Find the bits which interest you.
 As a side note, we rarely read the Bible through.
 The Books of Samuel, Kings and Chronicles are great stories and the machinations of Nehemiah are interesting.
 If you hit one of those bits in the earlier books which is, quite frankly, boring, skip ahead.
 The book has summaries, so if you don’t get to it, fair enough.

-On August 16th I would like to discuss the following:
+On August 23rdwe will to discuss the following:

 What did it mean to be “God’s chosen people”?